th317erd/mythix-orm/docs/Connection Binding.md

     expect(myModel.someAttribute).toEqual('test');
   });
 });
 ```

+This example is incomplete, because in the real-world you would also need to provide this same test connection to your application code... but I will leave that challenge up to you to figure out 🙂.

 ## Connection binding solution #3

-The final solution is just to provide a truly global connection to your models.
+Another solution is just to provide a truly global connection to your models.
 This might be a wee bit difficult to figure out, especially for unit testing, but can still be accomplished.
 To make this work, simply overwrite the `static _getConnection` method on all your models, and return the global connection.
 This is generally best done by providing a base model class that all your other models inherit from.

 For example: